Can the CLONE PLUGIN be used for backup operations with the latest MySQL 8.0?

 Current backup operations

-For the services that our team is responsible for, we use Percona's XtraBackup to back up MySQL, and we also back up the binlog separately every few minutes.
+In the service that our team is responsible for, we use Percona's XtraBackup to back up MySQL, and we also back up the binlog separately every few minutes.

 For example, the operation is as follows: